zstenger93/zshrc_aliases/README.md

 <p>
 <h1>📋 How alias works:</h1>

-<p>user-defined shortcut for a command or set of commands you can invoke like any other command.
+<p>user-defined shortcut for a command or set of commands you can invoke like any other command.</p>
-The basic syntax for defining an alias is as follows:</p>
+<p>The basic syntax for defining an alias is as follows:</p>
 alias (name of the alias)='(the command/s you want to assign to the alias)'

 RTFM